 When the autumn and winter months roll in, there’s one type of shoe we always turn to: the boot.
-Boots are the ultimate transition footwear.
-They ooze class, they keep your feet warm and comfortable, they’re the quintessential Autumn/Winter footwear.
+Cosy, comfy and super stylish, boots are the ultimate transition footwear.
+They ooze class, they keep your feet warm and comfortable, they’re the quintessential autumn/winter footwear.

 One problem you may face is how to keep your boots up when wearing them.
 If you’ve just got yourself a brand new pair of boots, you don’t want your look to be tarnished by them slouching.
-So, in this article we’re going to be looking at how to keep your boots from falling down.
+There are many things to bear in mind when wearing a pair of over the knee and knee high boots– in this article we’re going to be looking specifically at how to keep your knee high boots up.

-You can store your boots individually if your knee-high boots don’t stay up.
+- Boot clips.
+You can store your boots individually if your knee high boots don’t stay up.
 Invest in some boot clips to hang them up in their own space.
-This will keep them upright and prevent the boots from folding over.
+This will keep them upright and prevent boots from folding over.

-Thigh boots are a slightly different kettle of fish.
-You can take really good care of them but find that they keep falling down.
-If your thigh-high boots aren’t staying up, we’ve got a hack for you.
+If your thigh high boots aren’t staying up, we’ve got just the hack for you.
 You can make yourself a nifty little device, also known as a boot bra, that will keep your knee high boots standing tall and proud.

 - Cut the length of elastic you measured that’s required for your boot bra.

-- Fold the elastic in half and sew along the loose ends so it makes a complete circle.
-If you don’t know how to sew, there’s plenty of tutorials online, you only need some really basic sewing skills for this.
+- Fold the elastic in half and sew along the loose ends so that is makes a complete circle.

 - Take one of the touch fasten strips, it doesn’t matter which side, and attach it to the outside of your elastic strap.

 - Take the other half of the touch fasten strip and place that about half an inch down from the top of the boot.
 Fasten in place either by sewing or with some fabric glue.